AAEONAEU-SW/uprobotic-devkits/docs/rosboard/README.md

 ```

-2. Add the following  _rosboard_ service to the Compose file of the application you would like to run.
+2. Append the following  _rosboard_ service to the Compose file of the application you would like to run.
 e.g. _aaeon_wandering__aaeon_realsense_collab_slam_fm_nav2_ukf.tutorial.yml_
 ```yml
 rosboard: